James Tamou

-He previously played for the North Queensland Cowboys and was a member of their 2015 NRL Grand Final winning side, the Penrith Panthers where he captained them to the 2020 NRL Grand Final, and the Wests Tigers where he also captained.
-He has played at representative level for the NRL Allstars, NSW City and New South Wales in the State of Origin series.
-He has also played for the New Zealand Maori at international level.
+Tamou spent two stints in the National Rugby League (NRL) with the North Queensland Cowboys, with whom he won the 2015 NRL Grand Final.
+He also played for the Penrith Panthers, who he captained to the 2020 NRL Grand Final, and the Wests Tigers.
+He played at representative level for Australia, New South Wales, the New Zealand Māori, NSW City, and the NRL All Stars.

 Background

 Tamou was born in Palmerston North, New Zealand.
-He is of Cook Island-Māori (Muaūpoko) and (Ngā Rauru) and is also of Danish descent.
+He is of Māori (Muaūpoko) and (Ngā Rauru) and is also of Danish descent.

 He began playing junior rugby league in Levin for the Levin Knights in New Zealand.
 At the age of 13, Tamou moved with his family to Australia.
 He then played his junior rugby league for the Paddington Tigers and attended Matraville Sports High School in Sydney's Eastern Suburbs.

 Playing career

 In 2007, he was the Sydney Roosters Jersey Flegg Cup Player of the Year and was selected to play for the Junior Kiwis.
 Tamou played for the Roosters' NYC team in 2008 and was one of the club's best performers, before signing for the North Queensland Cowboys for the 2009 season.

 In 2008, he represented New Zealand Maori, when they played Indigenous Dreamtime team in the 2008 World Cup curtain raiser, playing off the interchange bench in the 34–26 loss at Sydney Football Stadium.